Easy Chinese Steamed Fish

 Chinese steamed fish is a traditional Chinese dish that is served at celebrations and family dinners all over the world.
-It is not only healthy and easy to make, but it is packed with flavor.
+It is not only easy to make, but it is packed with flavor.
 This recipe is a step-by-step guide on how to make this yummy dish, and includes how to adjust it for a Chinese New Year celebration.

 One of the classic dishes we always have at weddings, Chinese New Years, or for dinners at large Chinese restaurants is Chinese steamed fish.
-It is one of my favorite recipes because it is not only healthy and easy to make, it is also so so good.
+It is one of my favorite recipes because it is not only easy to make, it is also so so good.
 I loved developing this recipe, and learning how to make this dish at home!
 Included is how to make this dish using fish chunks and also how to make it using whole fish which is how you serve it during Chinese New Year.

 Ingredients, Substitutions & Adjustments

 - Vegetable oil – You can use vegetable oil or olive oil for this dish.
 I’ve tested this recipe with both, and they both work.
-Another substitute is grapeseed oil.

 How to make Chinese steamed fish